DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/20 Axes/70 Multi-Axis Chart.md

     ---

 All value axes in the **Chart** are synchronized by default, but you can explicitly specify the value at which one axis should be synchronized with others.
-For this purpose, set the [synchronizedValue](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/synchronizedValue.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#synchronizedValue') option.
-In addition, you can add more space between two side-by-side axes using the [multipleAxesSpacing](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/multipleAxesSpacing.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#multipleAxesSpacing') option.
+For this purpose, set the [synchronizedValue](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/synchronizedValue.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#synchronizedValue') property.
+In addition, you can add more space between two side-by-side axes using the [multipleAxesSpacing](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/multipleAxesSpacing.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#multipleAxesSpacing') property.

 ---
 ##### jQuery